afsalthaj/golem-timeline/README.md

 docker-compose up -d
 ```

+This wil deploy the OSS version of Golem , along with Pulsar (which will be used later).
+Pulsar sort of simulates
+the existence of events in streaming platforms employed in various companies.

 The docker version should correspond to 0.0.96 similar to CLI.
 It's good to download the latest dockeer-compose from golem website or repository, to avoid any issues.